 - To enjoy liquefied foods after your wisdom teeth extraction, you should gently spoon the food into your mouth, and avoid slurping, which can also cause dry sockets.

-- Hard and crunchy foods should be avoided after wisdom teeth extraction, and you shouldn’t resume eating them until your Glendale doctor at Lytle, Tate & Stamper advises you to do so.
+- Hard and crunchy foods should be avoided after wisdom teeth extraction, and you shouldn’t resume eating them until your Pasadena doctor at Lytle, Tate & Stamper advises you to do so.

 Additional Wisdom Teeth Extraction Tips

-In addition to eating a soft food diet after a wisdom teeth extraction in our Glendale office, there are other tips you should follow to ensure you heal properly.
+In addition to eating a soft food diet after a wisdom teeth extraction in our Pasadena office, there are other tips you should follow to ensure you heal properly.
 These include:

 - Resting the day of your oral surgery, so that you can recover from the procedure.
 It is recommended that you lie down with your head elevated with pillows to promote proper blood flow to your head.